MillionConcepts/ahfe/README.md

 ## contents

+This is now organized as a PDS4 bundle.

+Reduction code and source data can be found in the /document_source folder.

+Background documents are in the /document folder.

+Processed data is in the /data folder.

-All data in the 'clean,' 'split,' and 'depth' folders can be reproduced by running hfe_cleaner.py in the root directory of the repository.
+All data in /data can be reproduced by running hfe_cleaner.py in /document_source, which should generate an identical tree named /document_source/data_local.
 Dependencies beyond the Python 3 standard library are astropy, pandas, and numpy.
 The Anaconda distribution is recommended.

 ### clean